70: No Such Thing As A Rat Multiborg

 Wow.

-It was only sold when marketers realised, because a lot of it's creamed off to make butter, the top bit, and loads of it was just chucked away.
+It was only sold when marketers realized, because a lot of it's creamed off to make butter, the top bit, and loads of it was just chucked away.

 Wow, that's really interesting.